-10. Investment management training
+10. Investment Management Training

-10.1 Treasury management is a specialised area requiring high quality and well-trained staff with an up-to-date knowledge of current issues, legislation and treasury risk management techniques.

-- 10.2 The County Council's treasury team who provide the treasury service are experienced and qualified.
-The officers attend regular CIPFA and treasury consultant training seminars throughout the year as well as speaking to brokers and fund managers to further understand the market. - 10.3 Training needs for Commissioner staff who attend quarterly meetings with the County Council's Treasury team are assessed on an ongoing basis by local managers.
+- 10.1 Treasury management is a specialised area requiring high quality and well-trained staff that have an up-to-date knowledge of current issues, legislation and treasury risk management techniques. - 10.2 The County Council's treasury team who provide the treasury service are senior qualified finance professionals.
+Treasury practitioners also attend regular CIPFA and treasury advisor training seminars throughout the year and have any training needs identified during the Council's staff review process.
+The function is also subject to regular audit and independent checks. - 10.3 Training needs for Commissioner staff who attend quarterly meetings with the County Council's Treasury team are assessed on an ongoing basis by local managers.